Introduction to Ephesus

 Since the street was the center of the city, there were a lot of important buildings along the way.
 On both sides of the street are column-lined galleries with mosaics with the city’s benefactors in front of them.

-Temple of Hadrian
+4. Temple of Hadrian

 The Temple of Hadrian was built in honor of the Roman emperor Hadrian across the street from the Terrace Houses along Curetes Street.

-Church of Mary
+5. Church of Mary

 The Church of Mary was one of the ancient Christian churches in Ephesus, dedicated to Theotokos (Greek: “God-Bearer” – Virgin Mary).

-Terrace Houses
+6. Terrace Houses

-To get a better insight into the lives of the Ephesus’ wealthy citizens, you can walk on a glass walkway above the Terrace Houses.
 You can see the layout of old houses that still hold beautiful murals and mosaics on the walls and floors.
 It’s clear that the elite lived here.

 Travel tip: If you’re not sure about adding Terrace Houses to your Ephesus itinerary, they are definitely worth your time, and they turned out to be the highlight of our Ephesus trip.

-Ephesus Museum
+7. Ephesus Museum

 You can also stop by the Ephesus Museum, which introduces some important aspects of Ephesian history and a glimpse into its incredible past.

-Do you need a tour for Ephesus?
+Do you need a tour to visit Ephesus?

 As for every other historical site, if you’d like to learn in detail what life was like at Ephesus during its heyday, it is worth going on a tour with a registered guide.